salujajaskeerat/ELP305-TribeD-documentation/index.md

 <img src="./Images/electricity%20production%20from%20solar%20energy%20and%20transmission%20to%20battery_block%20diagram%20.png" width="600px">

 The amount of energy lost in solar power systems depends on the cable used, solar panel and battery design and how far apart they are.
 The actual amount of energy lost also depends on the gauge or thickness of the wire.
 Long, thin cables increase the energy lost as the conductor resists current flow.
-With a shorter, thicker cable, energy loss is minimized during transmission.
+With a shorter, thicker cable, energy loss is minimized during transmission.[5]

 ## 7.17.
 Cost Analysis